|

 Not everyone

 who homeschools chooses to attend a co-op.
-For
+For our family this was a huge

-our family this was a huge blessing.
-We had attended a co-op in the past
+blessing.
+We had attended a co-op in the past which was mostly for

-which was mostly for enrichment (fun classes).
-As my children got older I
+enrichment (fun classes).
+As my children got older I quickly realized

-had to teach at home.
+teach at home.

 The co-op we